Go to main content

 A gesture of gratitude

-One of these October days in Malmö, the couple is invited to eat at restaurant 'Admiral' by the Lindvall couple in 'Folkets Park', where Mr. Lindvall is director.
-At this exquisite lunch, Mathias Lewisohn chose to present the golden cigarette case as a gift.
-The decision was made shortly after their arrival in Sweden, when Mathias had attended a large reception at the same restaurant where Mr. Lindvall had given a speech.
-We don't know the speech, but it made a big impression on Mathias.
+One of these October days in Malmö, the couple is invited out to eat at the restaurant 'Admiral' by the Lindvall couple in 'Folkets Park', where Mr. Lindvall is the director.
+At this exquisite lunch, Max Lewisohn chose to present the golden cigarette case as a gift.
+The decision was made shortly after their arrival in Sweden, when Max had been to a large reception at the same restaurant, where Mr. Lindvall had given a speech.
+We do not know the speech, but it made a great impression on Mathias.

 Jenny writes in her memoirs: